grantp-teaching/ec2_linux_usage/ec2_linux_usage.md

 - SSH traffic allowed in
 - Use `vockey` as key (to use web SSH console)

+Image ID:

 Get a copy of your Powershell history.

 Connect to your instance using SSH.

+## Can't connect via SSH?

+1. Has your instance been created and had time to start up?
+2. Does your security group let SSH traffic in?
+3. Does your route table send 0.0.0.0/0 traffic to gateway?

 # Linux familiarisation